-- Cousins River upper reaches and Pratt’s Brook tidal access: The upper reaches of the Cousins, and the tidal stretches of Pratt’s Brook have no public access, and are impassable at low tides.
-Public launches at Winslow Park and Yarmouth Town Landing allow for exploration of these stretches.
+- Cousins River upper reaches and Pratt’s Brook tidal access: The upper reaches of the Cousins, and the tidal stretches of Pratt’s Brook have no public access and are impassable at low tides.
+The boat launches at Winslow Park and Yarmouth Town Landing allow for exploration of these stretches.
 Be aware of tides, and respect private landowners or private restaurant or marina access.

 - Private marinas and private land: Several private marinas and restaurants in Yarmouth Harbor and on the Cousins River provide services, meals, and access for boaters.
 Please contact businesses, tides, and charts to explore options.
 Please always respect private landowners and private businesses with water access, especially respecting “posted” signs and parking rules.